JerryZhaoLab/JerryZhaoLab.github.io/openings.md

 **Technician**<br>
 We seek a research laboratory technician, who will provide technical support for a research laboratory that includes assistance in experimental procedures, animal care, and general lab support. <br>
 *Requirements*<br>
-B.S. or B.A. in biology, bioengineering or related field.
+B.S. or B.A. in biology or related field.
 Minimum 1 year of previous research lab experience.
 Experience with lab animals, molecular biology, and cell culture is a plus.
 Ability to work independently with attention to details.
 Good communication skills.<br>
  <br>

 **Graduate Students**<br>